Duffy to boycotting pols: 'Put your big boy pants on'

 - More than 40 lawmakers are boycotting the inauguration

-(CNN)Rep. Sean Duffy said Tuesday he is disappointed that more than 40 Democratic lawmakers have said they are boycotting the inauguration, comparing them to children unable to accept defeat.
+(CNN)Rep. Sean Duffy said Tuesday he is disappointed that more than three dozen Democratic lawmakers have said they are boycotting the inauguration, comparing them to children unable to accept defeat.

 "I'm disappointed, you know, that all these Democrats are saying they are going to stay home," he told CNN's Chris Cuomo on "New Day."
 "It's like I was a little kid and I'm used to getting a juice box and a trophy no matter whether I win or I lose."